What is the law concerning access to children?

-The Children Act 1989 plays a very large part in any matters regarding access to children.
-It states that any decisions made about a child’s welfare will be made with the child’s welfare given ‘paramount consideration’.
-Factors that will be taken into account include:
+The Children Act 1989 states that any decisions made about a child will be made with ‘paramount consideration’ given to the child’s welfare.
+Factors to be taken into account include:

-The child’s feelings.
-Children can have a say in access cases, for example stating a preference when it comes to assigning residence to one parent or another.
+- The child’s feelings.
 The more able to form an opinion a child is, the more attention a court will pay to these wishes.
 Although a child’s age will be a major factor, there is no set age for when a child’s own feelings become more important, so this is open to contention.

-Any likely effects of changing a child’s circumstances.
-The court will try to ensure that a child’s life is disrupted as little as possible.
+- Any likely effects of changing a child’s circumstances.
+The court will try to ensure a child’s life is disrupted as little as possible.

-The court will consider how likely a child is to be abused by a carer when making any decisions.
-Abuse can include sexual, physical and emotional abuse.
+- The court will consider how likely a child is to be abused by a carer when making any decisions.
+Abuse can be sexual, physical or emotional.

 All access cases should screen the parents for domestic violence.
 If either party alleges that domestic violence has taken place, the court may order the Children and Family Court Advisory and Support Service to investigate and produce a welfare report.